iwilltry42/acorn/docs/docs/38-authoring/00-overview.md

     }
 }

-# localData.config.key is "This is something cool"
+// localData.config.key evaluates to "This is something cool"
 ```

 Interpolation can also be used for field names: